Gattocrucco/lsqfitgp/docs/userguide/components.rst

 .. image:: components2.png

-It's interesting to note that the uncertainty on the individual components is larger than the uncertainty on the total, because there are various possible combinations that give the same data.
+The uncertainty on the individual components comes out larger than the uncertainty on the total, because there are various possible combinations that give the same data.

 Writing this code was a bit tedious, I had to use :class:`Rescaling` for each kernel component, make a structured array and add separately the components,